 All equipment required for you to complete your UW-Milwaukee scuba course is included in the special fee collected by the university.
 In addition, Aquatic Adventures gives complimentary life support equipment to Skin & Scuba students when they are completing the open water dives necessary for scuba certification.

-Students should understand, however, that personal gear (mask, fins, snorkel, gloves, hoods, lights, dive watches, and dive knives) is not included in standard rental packages.
+Students should understand, however, that personal equipment like masks, boots, fins, snorkels, lights, and dive knives required for some classes are not included in standard rental packages.
 We strongly encourage students to purchase this equipment by giving significant discounts on these items.
 However, students can rent some of this equipment for a nominal fee.
 See our Rent Scuba Equipment page for current rental fees.

 Please note that a mask, fins, and snorkel are supplied to Skin & Scuba students attending pool training at no charge.
 However, these students are responsible for owning or renting these items if they choose to attend open water training.